cmry/omesa/docs/example_modu.md

 ```

 No need to load the experiment in python and unpickle to understand its
-configuration, and no worries about incompatibilities between 2.x and 3.x.
+configuration, and no worries about incompatibilities between `2.x` and `3.x`.
 Even when using another programming language, the individual data can still
 be used to for example fit a feature hasher, or configure a classifier.
 Of
 course, the flat text representation can be decoded using Omesa, returning it
 to its original python objects ready for use.
 This allows for modularity when
-constructing pipelines, effective database calls and able to load an entire
+constructing pipelines, effective database calls the ablility to load an entire
 pipeline for deployment, which will be discussed in the following sections.

+> More information about JSON storage for sklearn-like pipelines used in Omesa
+> can be found in [this blog series](https://cmry.github.io/notes/serialize).

 ### Modularity